cddesja/ICDtools/README.md

 devtools::install_github("cddesja/ICDtools")
 ```

-Presently the package does the following:
+Presently, the package does the following:
 - Scores the DEXT
 - Combines multiply-imputed data sets for `lavaan` models using Rubin's rules.
 EXPERIMENTAL!
 - Creates univariate probability plots from logistic regression models.